Reference

 How they work

-When you create a key in Settings → API keys, we generate a 32-byte random token, hash it with Argon2, and store only the hash.
-The plaintext is shown to you exactly once, in the create dialog.
+When you create a key in Settings → Connections, we generate a high-entropy random token, hash it, and show the plaintext exactly once in the create dialog.

-Every request from a chat client carries Authorization: Bearer smcp_….
+Every MCP URL includes ?token=smcp_....
 The MCP runtime hashes the incoming token, looks it up, and resolves the workspace.
 From that point on, the request runs scoped to your workspace's data only.

 One key per machine